 Personally, I like my seared ahi tuna just seared and bright pink in the middle but my boys like to cook theirs more medium rare as seen here.
 If you can actually get your family into the kitchen cooking/working, you really don't want to intervene...
 LOL

 Sesame Ahi Tuna with Chili Lime Noodles

 or salt and pepper to taste

 (We used Kame wide lo mein noodles, if want gluten-free use thick rice pad thai noodles and cook according to directions)

-- 1 tsp spicy garlic chili paste (adjust less if you like slightly spicy and more if you like it really spicy) or less if you want it mild.
+- 1 teaspoon spicy garlic chili paste (adjust less if you like slightly spicy and more if you like it really spicy) or less if you want it mild.

 - 2 spring onions chopped for garnish - optional